 The Early College Alliance enrollment cycle for the 2013-14 academic school year is closed, however, the ECA will continue to accept applications through July 2013 for the wait list.
 The 2014-15 enrollment cycle will begin in October 2013.
 Students who are currently in the 9th or 10th grade are eligible to enroll.
 For more information, contact Crystal Jackson at 487-4290 or email firstname.lastname@example.org.

-Please visit the Early College Alliance homepage for more information about the ECA program.
+Visit the EMU Early College Alliance homepage for more information about the ECA program.